 Many economists monitor the number of people who seek unemployment benefits each week, which indicates whether layoffs are worsening.
 Weekly applications for jobless aid have sunk to a four-month low, which means that in the midst of a labor shortage, few employers are resorting to layoffs.

 Many economists also monitor changes in the interest payments, or yields, on different bonds for a recession signal known as an “inverted yield curve.”
 This occurs when the yield on the 10-year Treasury falls below the yield on a short-term Treasury, such as the 3-month T-bill.
 That is unusual.
 Normally, longer-term bonds pay investors a richer yield in exchange for tying up their money for a longer period.

 Inverted yield curves generally mean that investors foresee a recession that will compel the Fed to slash rates.
 Inverted curves often predate recessions.
 Still, it can take 18 to 24 months for a downturn to arrive after the yield curve inverts.

-For weeks, the yield on the two-year Treasury has exceeded the 10-year yield, suggesting that markets expect a recession soon.
+For many weeks, the yield on the two-year Treasury has exceeded the 10-year yield, suggesting that markets expect a recession soon.
 Many analysts say, though, that comparing the 3-month yield to the 10-year has a better recession-forecasting track record.
-Those rates are not inverted now, though the gap has narrowed.
+Those rates are not inverted now.